angular-sanctuary/learn-angular/src/content/docs/fr/practical-course/task-listing/read-interlude.md

 You also learned how to create a new component using the Angular CLI and how to use it in your application.

-You learned how to render data in a template using interpolation.
+You learned how to render data in a HTML template using interpolation.

 ## What's next